-The Yamaha P-45 does not have a built-in MIDI or audio recorder, which would allow you to record and playback your performances, but you can use an external connection like the USB to record the music.
+The Yamaha P45 does not have a built-in MIDI or audio recorder, which would allow you to record and playback your performances, but you can use an external connection like the USB to record the music.

-After a period of inactivity, the Yamaha P-45 automatically shuts off.
+After a period of inactivity, the Yamaha P45 automatically shuts off.
 You can customize the power by setting how long would you like the instrument to operate or remain on power.
 You can also disable it at the same time.

-The dual mode feature will allow you to layer two instrument sounds so that they will sound simultaneously across the entire keyboard range.
+The dual-mode feature will allow you to layer two instrument sounds so that they will sound simultaneously across the entire keyboard range.

+You can layer strings with the piano sound or combine whatever sounds you like resulting in new sounds.
 Also, you can adjust the volume balance between sounds to make one instrument louder than the other.

-The duo mode, on the other hand, splits the keyboard into two equal sections that have the same pitch ranges.
-This feature allows two people to sit side by side and play the notes at the same time.
-This mode is used mostly by piano teachers, with this they can sit next to the student and can play tunes together.
+On the other hand, the duo mode splits the keyboard into two equal sections that have the same pitch ranges.
+This feature allows two people to sit side by side and play the notes simultaneously.
+This mode is used mainly by piano teachers.
+With this, they can sit next to the student and can play tunes together.

+G).
 Transpose and Fine-Tuning

 The fine-tuning function allows you to raise or lower the entire keyboards’ pitch in 0.2Hz increments to match the other instrument.